Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Experimental Results

-We compare \methodname to state-of-the-art trajectory optimization methods, including \sparrows~\cite{michaux2024sparrows}, \armtd~\cite{holmes2020armtd}, \chomp~\cite{Zucker2013chomp}, \trajopt~\cite{Schulman2014trajopt}, \mpot~\cite{le2023mpot}, and \curobo~\cite{sundaralingam2023curobo}.
-All of the baseline methods have access to the ground-truth scene, while \methodname plans in a Normalized 3D Gaussian Splat.
-To evaluate whether each method produces collision-free trajectories, the simulator checks whether the robot is in collision with the ground-truth scene.
+We compare \methodname to state-of-the-art trajectory optimization methods, including \sparrows~\cite{michaux2024sparrows}, \armtd~\cite{holmes2020armtd}, \chomp~\cite{Zucker2013chomp}, \trajopt~\cite{Schulman2014trajopt}, \mpot~\cite{le2023mpot}, and \curobo~\cite{sundaralingam2023curobo}. \Review{All of the baseline methods have access to the ground-truth scene, while SPLANNING plans in a Normalized 3D Gaussian Splat.}{Each baseline method uses privileged geometry information from the simulation to inform collision avoidance (i.e., the exact 3D geometry of the environment is known), while SPLANNING uses simulated perception to reconstruct a Normalized 3DGS for planning.}{40-VI.D} To evaluate whether each method produces collision-free trajectories, the simulator checks whether the robot is in collision with the ground-truth scene.
 In these experiments, \methodname, \sparrows, and \armtd are limited to 0.5s to construct the plan, and each trial is run for a maximum of 150 planning horizons.
 A success indicates that the robot successfully reached the goal.
 Collisions are detected by checking for collisions in simulation between the robot mesh and the obstacle meshes.
 Failures are also reported if the robot fails to reach the goal in the 150 planning horizons or if the optimizer fails to find a feasible plan for two consecutive planning iterations.

 For the following evaluations, the experiments involving \methodname, \sparrows, and \armtd were conducted on a system with an AMD Ryzen 5950X @ 3.4GHz and dual NVIDIA RTX A6000 GPUs.
 The experiments involving CUROBO and MPOT were conducted on a system equipped with an Intel Core i7-8700K CPU @ 3.70GHz and dual NVIDIA RTX A6000 GPUs.
-Baseline experiments for CHOMP and TrajOpt were performed on a machine with an Intel Core i9-12900H CPU @ 4.90GHz.
+Baseline experiments for CHOMP and TrajOpt were performed on a machine with an Intel Core i9-12900H CPU @ 4.90GHz. \Review{}{During all simulation experiments, only one of the two GPUs was used for trajectory optimization.
+In the hardware experiments described below, one GPU ran the optimizer while the other computed high-level plans in parallel. }{22-VI.D}

 Table~\ref{tab:random_obstacles_0.5s} presents the number of successes and collisions achieved by each planner in the experiments. \sparrows, which has access to the ground-truth scene, had the highest number of successes and zero collisions.
 This is the expected result since \sparrows solves a similar optimization problem to \methodname but is given ground-truth scene knowledge.
 In contrast, \methodname is the only method to incorporate perception.
 When \methodname's $\alpha$ and $\beta$ parameters are set between $0.025$ and $0.05$, \methodname achieves more successes than all other baselines.
 Closest behind \methodname are \curobo and \mpot, but both come with a significantly higher number of collisions.